aframevr/aframe-site/src/_posts/istaging.md

 WebVR framework created by some people at Mozilla.
 We tried it and we loved it.

 Our virtual tour has since become one of our main products.
-Thanks to A-Frame (and the Mozilla VR team), iStaging has reached thousands of customers while partnering with companies like Microsoft, HTC, Lenovo, and Alibaba.
+Thanks to A-Frame (and the [Mozilla VR team](https://mozvr.com)), iStaging has reached thousands of customers while partnering with companies like **Microsoft, HTC, Lenovo, and Alibaba**.

 <!-- more -->